mxaddict/www.codedmaster.com/content/ttk/00-starting-the-project.md

 +++
 date = 2026-02-09
-title = "Starting Your Rust Quest Project" description = "For young learners!
+title = "Chapter 00: Starting Your Rust Quest Project" description = "For young learners!
 Begin your Rust adventure by setting up your first Quest App project with `cargo new`, and learn the basics of navigating and editing code."
 [taxonomies]
 tags = ["rust", "programming", "tutorial", "cli", "quest app", "education", "kids", "children", "young", "learners"]